keefm6776/ij-artefact-sales-site/README.md

 13. For step two, I just clicked the 'next' button.
 14. For step three, I just clicked the 'create group' button.
 15. Next I clicked 'policies' from the left hand menu, and then selected the 'JSON' tab.
-16. Next I clikced the 'import managed policy' link at the top right of the editor.
+16. Next I clicked the 'import managed policy' link at the top right of the editor.
 17. I searched for S3 and selected the 'AmazonS3FullAccess' policy.
 18. This inputted a generic policy and I replace the "*" for "Resource" with a list, which was my ARN from before followed by a comma, then this ARN again followed by '/*' ie [ARN, ARN/*]